reticula-network/reticula-python/docs/algorithms/graph_operations.rst

 :cpp:`g1`.

-.. note:: While in C++ there are no limits on the types of vertices of the network (as long as they satisfy :cpp:constraint:`dag:network_vertex`) the Python binding only supports certain vertex types.
-This function is not implemented for cases that would produce output vertices too complex to display, i.e., when :py:`vertex_type1` or :py:`vertex_type2` are not a simple numerical or string type.
+.. note:: While in C++ there are no limits on the types of vertices of the network (as long as they satisfy :cpp:concept:`dag::network_vertex`) the Python binding only supports certain :ref:`vertex types <vertex-types>`.
+   This function is not implemented for cases that would produce output vertices too complex to be predefined, i.e., when :py:`vertex_type1` or :py:`vertex_type2` are not a simple numerical or string type.
 In these cases you might want to relabel the vertices of the networks before calling this function.